Higher Education Research Data Collection

 Adjunct fellows, honorary staff members and staff on leave are considered affiliated with USQ if USQ is identified in the by-line.

-An acceptable peer review process is one that involves an assessment or review of the research publication in its entirety by independent, qualified experts before publication.
+An acceptable peer review process is one that involves impartial and independent assessment or review of the research publication in its entirety by independent, qualified experts before publication.
 Independent in this context means independent of the author.

 For journal articles, any of the following are acceptable as evidence of peer review: